zhenghao-li/Data_Mining/Exercise-1.md

 ## 1.3 Are Monthly Average Departure Delay and Arrival Delay Different

-In this figure, we look at the mean of arrival and departure delays separately, to see which months have the highest average delays.
-In general, it is expected that departing flights have higher average delay time than arrivals.
+In this figure, we look at the mean of arrival and departure delays separately, to see which months have the highest average delays .
+The graph reveals a positive relationship between arrival and departure delays.
+As departure delays increase or decrease in a given month, arrival delays increase/ decrease, respectively.
+As expected, if a traveler experiences a delay in his out of Austin flight, there is a great possibility that he or she will be faced with an arrival delay as well.

+<img src="Exercise-1_files/figure-gfm/unnamed-chunk-5-1.png" style="display: block; margin: auto;" />

 If we look at the months, December is a leading month for both the highest average arrival and departure delays, although we have found before that relatively it didn’t have the highest number of flights, which might be explained with the weather conditions of this month.
 According to the data, the best time of the year to minimize both the departure and arrival delays is September, which has about 3 minutes average departure time and very surprisingly zero average arrival delay time.

-<img src="Exercise-1_files/figure-gfm/unnamed-chunk-5-1.png" style="display: block; margin: auto;" />
+Moreover, considering the highly positive correlation between departure delays and arrival delays, as well as the fact of departure delays are usual longer, the focus of following graphs will be on the departure delays.

 ## 1.4 For Every Weekday, Which Month Is the Worst For Travel